RanjitBalkawade/DatingApp/README.md

 - Any other email → Aproved user (goes directly to Home)
 - Password can be anything

+## Future Enhancements
+- Unit testing is not done considering scope and time limit of the assignment

 ## Project Structure

 The app follows **MVVM-C** (Model-View-ViewModel-Coordinator) pattern: